Celebrating 125 Years of Impact & Innovation

 An interdisciplinary team led by CHOICE Professor Beth Devine, with Pharmaceutics’ Isabelle Ragueneau-Majlessi, ’10, and Pharmacy’s Shelly Gray and Jennifer Wilson Norton, ’93, earned the Faculty Innovation Award funds for their research on using pharmacogenetic testing on clinical outcomes in retirement communities.
 UWSOP’s Jennifer Bacci, and Basia Belza, from the UW School of Nursing, are serving as advisors.
 Abhi Nath is looking for new ways to predict how the body metabolizes biologics, also known as “large-molecule” drugs or protein-based therapeutics.
 These drugs display immense potential in the treatment of many challenging forms of cancer, autoimmune disorders, and infectious and degenerative diseases, but little is known about the factors that govern their pharmacokinetics and disposition.
 Professor Allan Rettie’s team seeking new personalized ways to slow the progression of the development of breast cancer by focusing in on an enzyme, CYP4Z1, that can go rogue, which may lead improved therapies that are custom for a patient’s particular type of breast cancer.

-of the multi-disciplinary approach to solving problems of population health.
+These interdisciplinary approaches to training are indicative of the multi-disciplinary approach to solving problems of population health.
 We are proud of the tradition of alumni who are both pharmacists and researchers, including Dave Veenstra, Beth Devine, Jean Dinh, ’05, ’09, ’14, Ryan Hansen,’03, ’12, Jonathan Watanabe, ’98, ’08, ’12, Cara McDermott, ’11, ’12, ’16, Cathy Yeung, Cate Lockhart, ’04, ’13, ’16, ’16, Todd Lee,’01, Kai Yeung, ’15, and Lindsay Henderson.
 The problems of health and the health care system are intertwined and complex.
 It will take leaders like our alumni to create a world where all people can live healthier and more fulfilling lives.